vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 The figure at the viewer’s left seems to be of a different standing than the two persons to the right.
 He is naked and of plump builḍHis headdress seems plain and his right hand makes the ‘do-not-fear’ gesture.
 His left hand is something of a puzzle.
 It would seem that this hand is raised and holds an object at head height, if this is not the raised right arm of the central figure.

-The tallest figure in the middle is clearly a senior person.
-His left hand holds the knot of his dhotī.
+The tallest figure in the middle is clearly a senior persoṇHis left hand holds the knot of his dhotī.
 His right arm, if it is not raised, appears to lean on the left arm of his companion to the right, while his hand seems to hold something; a stick?
 It is clear that he wears a high crown with an ornament.

 As a working hypothesis we conjecture that the figure carrying the quiver and who reappears in the next panel is Arjuna, who is being dispatched by his elder brother Yudhis.t.hira, the figure in the middle, on the advise of Vyāsa, who stands on the (viewer’s) left side.

 Mahābhārata 3.37–38 tells the story.
-36 Vyāsa instructs Yudhis.t.hira to pass on to Arjuna a spell, a vidyā named Pratismr.ti, also referred to as yogavidyā or brahman, which will enable him to acquire the necessary weapons from Indra, Rudra, Varun. a, Kubera and Dharma.
+36 Vyāsa instructs Yudhis.t.hira to pass on to Arjuna a spell, a vidyā named Pratismr.ti, also referred to as yogavidyā or brahman, which will enable him to acquire the necessary weapons from Indra, Rudra, Varuṇa, Kubera and Dharma.
 37 Yudhis.t.hira explains to Arjuna that their enemies possess mastery in the use of all sorts of weapons and therefore, for the Pān. ḍavas to win the war, it is necessary to obtain superior weapons.
 He will initiate him into this secret knowledge (Upanis.ad) received from Vyāsa,

 36 Cf. Kirātārjunīya (KA) 3.10–29.